 2010 – 2011

-The debut version in the form of a capital letter (graphic part) and the company name (text part) convey the close connection of the service with the road.
-To do this, the designers made a sign in the form of a semi-ring highway and placed the word “Uber” in the lower case above it.
-It is a designation of the starting and ending points of the sequence.
+The debut version, comprising a capital letter (graphic part) and the company name (textual part), conveyed the service’s close connection to the road.
+To this end, designers created a sign in the form of a semi-circle on a highway and placed the word “Uber” in lowercase above it.
+This signified the starting and ending points of a sequence.

-Moreover, the developers interestingly beat the logo style by combining two capital letters into one.
-To do this, they especially used the word UberCab, taking from it “U” and “C.” Designers left the first symbol as is, and the second turned 90 degrees.
-The result is an original sign of the transport service.
+Additionally, the designers interestingly played with the logo’s style, combining two uppercase letters into one.
+They specifically used the word UberCab, taking “U” and “C” from it.
+The first symbol was left as is, while the second was rotated 90 degrees.
+As a result, an original sign of the transport service was created.

 2011 – 2016

-During this period, an updated version appeared, based on verbal form.
-The company name is written in a thin, smooth font in uppercase without sans serif.
-The only difference between the letters and the classic look is a miniature curved ledge at the top at the “U” sign and on the “R” lower leg.
-The word “Cab” has completely disappeared from the name.
+During this period, an updated version based on a word form appeared.
+The company name was written in a thin, even sans-serif font in uppercase.
+The only difference from the classical appearance was a miniature curved protrusion at the top of the “U” and on the lower leg of the “R.” The word “Cab” completely disappeared from the name.

 2016 – 2018